wtxd1234/Network-Security/Week10.md

 ## SSL/TLS Protocols
-- **SSL/TLS protocols**: They are protocols that provide security services to application layer protocols using TCP, such as HTTP, SMTP, FTP, etc¹[1].
-They encrypt the data exchanged between the client and the server, authenticate the entities using certificates, and ensure the integrity of the messages using MACs.
+- **SSL/TLS protocols**: They are protocols that __provide security services to application layer protocols using TCP__, such as HTTP, SMTP, FTP, etc. They __encrypt the data exchanged__ between the client and the server, __authenticate the entities using certificates__, and __ensure the integrity of the messages using MACs__.

 ## Firewall rules
-- **Firewall rules**: They are rules that specify the action to be taken for each incoming or outgoing packet based on the source and destination IP addresses, ports, protocols, and other criteria.
-A firewall table is a data structure that stores the firewall rules and matches them with the packets.
+- **Firewall rules**: They are __rules that specify the action to be taken for each incoming or outgoing packet__ based on the source and destination IP addresses, ports, protocols, and other criteria.
+- **Firewall table**: It is a __data structure that stores the firewall rules and matches them with the packets__.
 A possible firewall table is:

 | Source IP | Destination IP | Source Port | Destination Port | Protocol | Action |
 | --- | --- | --- | --- | --- | --- |